-My business is up and running during the COVID19 crisis.
-I have moved my "office" to a HIPPA-compliant videoconferencing platform and continue to see clients daily.
-Please email me at email@example.com or call 617-650-9829 for a free 15 minute consult.
+My business has been up and running during the COVID19 crisis via a HIPPA-compliant videoconferencing platform and I hope to be back in-person at my office in Harvard Square shortly.
+Please email me at firstname.lastname@example.org or call 617-650-9829 for a free 10 minute consult.

 I am an experienced psychotherapist (LICSW) and Certified Group Psychotherapist (CGP) working with individuals, couples and groups.
 I hold a PhD in biochemistry, which informs my work in psychotherapy by integrating current research in neurobiology into my treatment approach.

 I believe in the resilience of every human being and work to capitalize on the best in the people I work with.
 I specialize in attachment trauma, loss, relationship issues, challenging life transitions and the negative coping styles that often accompany them.
 I am trained in Accelerated Experiential Dynamic Psychotherapy (AEDP), an emotionally focused therapy heavily informed by neurobiology and how we heal relationally as social beings.
 Alongside of understanding you through your relationships and life experiences, we will highlight new experiences and positive change that will help you reach your goals.
 For more about AEDP go to www.AEDPInstitute.org.

 My broader training consists of proactive cognitive behavior therapy, mindfulness techniques, stress reduction strategies, and relational and communication tools.
 I will work with you to change patterns of behavior and set goals for a better life experience.